 Pearl DC-580, Tama ML222NT and ML199N Locks for Stands

 My Gibraltar cymbal stand pipe diameters are 1″ – 7/8″ – 3/4″.
 For the 1″ diameter pipe I selected Pearl DC-580 Breakaway Stop Locks because they are hinged, relatively low profile and don’t have alignment tabs.
 Both of my stand bases are set at the same height so they are interchangeable.
-For the 7/8″ diameter I selected a Tama ML222NT and for the 3/4″ diameter a Tama ML191N.
+For the 7/8″ diameter (middle pipe) I selected a Tama ML222NT and for the 3/4″ diameter (top pipe) a Tama ML191N.
 There are no receiving notches on the Gibraltar stand sections but the small V tab on the Tama memory locks fit into the slot in the plastic tightening sleeve.
 I do not remove the clamp parts attached to the cymbal stand sections which keeps them separate and identifiable.
 However, I now have to take apart the cymbal stand sections rather than just collapse them to put them in my trap case.
 Not a big deal to me since everything fits.

 So by retro-fitting my Gibraltar clamps and drum stands with memory locks my setup now is “quick AND easy” too.
-However, I must add that using memory locks can be a real pain getting them setup the “first” time.
+However, I must add that using memory locks can be a real pain getting them setup the “first time”.
 But IMHO it is worth the effort in the long term.
 And now there are a few more things that I add to make things even easier and more comfortable.

 Additional Setup Recommendations

 Tama Quick-Set Cymbal Mate QC8 (4 pack) Tama’s Quick Set Cymbal Mates are a great solution for gigging drummers.
 Giving you one-touch convenience for setting up and tearing down.
 Simply press the side buttons simultaneously and slide the QC8 on and off of your cymbal stand – no more endlessly spinning wing nuts to secure or remove your cymbals.
-To adjust swing, all you have to do is rotate the QC8 to get just the playability and tone you want.
+To adjust swing, all you have to do is rotate the QC8 to get just the playability you want.
 Put an end to delayed soundchecks and get the edge in the post-gig tear-down race with Tama QC8 Quick Set Cymbal Mates.
 The four pack is enough for ride, 2 crash and splash.

 Gibraltar SC-BUMP Rubber Drum Bumper Guards They are designed to protect your kit from scratches and scuffs.
 The 3″ long rubber guards fit snug over the drum hoop to stop drums from bumping against each other.
-I use one on my snare drum to protect my rack tom and one on the bottom of my rack tom to protect my bass drum.
+I use one on my snare drum to protect my rack tom and one on the bottom rim of my rack tom to protect my bass drum.
 Cheap, effective and come in a 2-pack.

 Drum Throne Backrest Suggestion